 This is achieved by eliminating bad bacteria such as fish waste and rotting food.

-The Nitrogen Cycle is a biological process which involves the continual circulation of nitrogenous compounds, such as ammonia, nitrite, and nitrate to process waste in a natural water environment.
+The Nitrogen Cycle is a biological process that involves the continual circulation of nitrogenous compounds, such as ammonia, nitrite, and nitrate to process waste in a natural water environment.

 - a water filter large enough to cope with the size of your fish tank and the amount of fish you keep.

-- Substrate in the bottom of your aquarium (gravel, plant substrate etc.)
+- A substrate in the bottom of your aquarium (gravel, plant substrate, etc.)

 - An oxygen supply (bubble blower) for oxygenating the water.

 - Live Plants are a great choice for an aquarium as they will feed on the waste in the tank reducing bad bacteria.

 - Lighting to replicate night and day for your fish.